Gore District, New Zealand: Governance

 The district council is headed by a mayor who is elected at large and complemented by eleven councillors from various wards.
 Five councillors represent the Gore ward, one councillor each represents the Mataura, Kaiwera-Waimumu, and Waikaka wards, and there is one further district-wide ward that is represented by three councillors.
 The current mayor, Ben Bell, was elected in the 2022 New Zealand local elections as Gore's youngest mayor at the age of 23 years, defeating the incumbent Tracy Hicks.

-Current body

-As of 2022, the current council members are: